grassjelly/daisy/README.md

 (docker lazy)
 A tool to easily Dockerize ROS2 workspaces and packages.

 In a nutshell, daisy contains a built-in [`Dockerfile`](./Dockerfile) and [`docker-compose.compose`](./docker-compose.yaml) files to quickly spin a Docker container for the ROS2 workspace you're working on.
-It's thin layer to conveniently call docker compose commands with a few helper scripts.
+It's thin layer to conveniently call [Docker Compose](https://docs.docker.com/compose/) commands with a few helper scripts.

 Daisy aims to make ROS2 workspaces more reproducible without the huge bulk of git commiting all the source codes found in the workspace using [vcstool](https://github.com/dirk-thomas/vcstool#export-set-of-repositories).

 If you want to quickly test a ROS2 package without system installing ROS2, or simply want to test whether your package builds on another distro, this tool is for you.

+A huge thanks to Sebastian Castro for this [blog post](https://roboticseabass.com/2023/07/09/updated-guide-docker-and-ros2/) which was used as a main reference in building this tool.

 | COMMAND           | ARGUMENTS                    | DESCRIPTION                                             |
 |-------------------|------------------------------|---------------------------------------------------------|